stephankeel/notes/README.md

 <tr><td>DELETE /notes</td><td>Deletes all notes</td>
 </table>

+<h2>WebSocket Implementation</h2>
+There is a very trivial implementation of WebSocket provided.
+It works like follows:
+If a PUT, POST or DELETE has been completed by the client, then he will send trigger
+<pre>webSocketClient.triggerBroadcast()</pre>
+which will send a unique identifier to the WebSocket server which in turn broadcasts the received message to all connected clients.
+The client that has requested the broadcast will ignore its reception, all others will reload the page, as long as not in the edit mode.

 <h2>Note</h2>
 <ul>
 <li>You may run the client as well without server.
 In that case all data is stored in the local storage.